proto-cool/proto.cool-frontend/README.md

 # proto.cool - an Astro blog site powered by Payload CMS

-This is an Astro website that is meant to be paired with the accompanying Payload CMS: https://github.com/proto-cool/proto.cool-payload-cms
+This is an Astro website built with Tailwind V4 that is meant to be paired with this accompanying Payload CMS repository: https://github.com/proto-cool/proto.cool-payload-cms

 Together, they both provide a comprehensive blog publishing workflow with Payload CMS on the backend that allows you to author content for the blog without writing a line of code, while leveraging the fully static benefits of Astro.

 For the developers, both the Astro frontend and Payload backend are fully open-source, and both basically as customizable as you see fit (and within your comfort level, of course).

-I host the site at https://proto.cool with these repositories, but the content is safe in my Payload CMS instance (and backed up!)
+I personally host the site at https://proto.cool with these repositories, but the content is safe in my Payload CMS instance (and backed up!)

 ## 🚀 Project Structure